PavtheDog/pav_logger/README.md

 This currently provides a easy to use sqlite and postgres database commands.
 If you install SQLCypher, the library can also handle the encryption of the database.

-The file needs to be compiled with Cython.

 ## Installation
 Run the following to install: